aidancasey/Moksy/Readme.txt

- New in v0.3 [Experimental - Subject to change]
+[Experimental - Subject to change]
  ----------------------------------------------
  Constraints and violations can be set as part of your simulations.
 This is useful for returning error conditions if, for example, property conditions and constraints are not met.
  For example: